A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Validating Framework via Drebin Dataset

 \textbf{The Case of Grey-box Attacks.} Table \ref{tab:grey-box-attack-res} reports the classification results of the defense framework against grey-box attacks.
 We make the following observations.
-First, Basic DNN cannot defend against evasion attacks and is completely ruined by attacks that include Mimicry, FGSM, Grosse, BGA, BCA, PGD-$\ell_1$, PGD-$\ell_\infty$ and EAD.
-Second, Adversarial Training significantly enhances the robustness of DNN, achieving a 85.63\% accuracy against the Mimicry attack and a 100\% accuracy against other 6 attacks (i.e., BGA, BCA and 4 variants of PGD).
-Third, Adversarial Regularization, without seeing any adversarial examples, can defend against FGSM, PGD-$\ell_\infty$, PGD-$\ell_2$ and PGD-Adam attacks, but are not effective against attacks such as EAD, Grosse, BCA, and PGD-$\ell_1$.
+First, Basic DNN cannot defend against evasion attacks and is completely ruined by attacks that include Mimicry, FGSM, Grosse, BGA, BCA, PGD-$\ell_1$, and PGD-$\ell_\infty$.
+Second, Adversarial Training significantly enhances the robustness of DNN, achieving the accuracy of 86.13\% and 85.63\% against the Mimicry$\times 1$ and Mimicry$\times 10$ attack respectively and a 100\% accuracy against the other 6 attacks (i.e., BGA, BCA and 4 variants of PGD).
+Third, Adversarial Regularization, without seeing any adversarial examples, can defend against FGSM, PGD-$\ell_\infty$, PGD-$\ell_2$ and PGD-Adam attacks, but are not effective against attacks such as Grosse, BCA, and PGD-$\ell_1$.
 A similar phenomenon is observed for DAE.
-Nevertheless, when using Adversarial Training and DAE together, namely AT+DAE, the defense achieves the highest robustness against evasion attacks than using Adversarial Training and DAE individually, except for the Mimicry attack and the FGSM attack.
-Fourth, the Random Subspace defense consists of five AT+DAE classifiers and achieves the highest among the considered defenses against the attacks investigated.
+Nevertheless, when using Adversarial Training and DAE together, namely AT+DAE, the defense achieves the highest robustness against evasion attacks than using Adversarial Training and DAE individually, except for the Mimicry$\times 10$ attack and FGSM attack (encountering a \url{~}1\% decrease).
+Fourth, the Ensemble AT+DAE consists of five AT+DAE classifiers and achieves the highest robustness among the considered defenses against the attacks investigated.
 In summary, we draw:

-\begin{insight} Under grey-box attacks, Adversarial Training is an effective defense against evasion attacks; DAE offers some defense capability that may not be offered by Adversarial Training; using an ensemble of five AT+DAE classifiers is more effective than using a single AT+DAE classifier against evasion attacks; without knowing the attacker's manipulation set, Adversarial Regularization enhances the robustness of Basic DNN but cannot defend attacks such as Grosse. \end{insight}
+\begin{insight} Under grey-box attack scenario, Adversarial Training is an effective defense against evasion attacks; DAE offers some defense capability that may not be offered by Adversarial Training; using an ensemble of five AT+DAE classifiers is more effective than using a single AT+DAE classifier against evasion attacks; Without knowing the attacker's manipulation set, Adversarial Regularization enhances the robustness of Basic DNN but cannot defend attacks such as Grosse. \end{insight}

-\textbf{The Case of White-box Attacks.} Table \ref{tab:white-box-attack-res} reports the classification results against white-box attacks.
-We make the following observations.
-First, all attacks can almost completely evade Basic DNN, but the Mimicry attack is, relatively speaking, less effective because this attack leverages less information about the classifiers than what the other attacks do.